-Warwickshire Property and Development Company
+Warwickshire Property and Development Group

-On 7 February 2020 Council approved work to commence on the feasibility of a wholly owned Property and Development Company to increase the value generated through a more effective use of our land and property assets in support of the Council's key objectives and outcomes.
+On 28 January 2021 Cabinet approved the business plan for the Warwickshire Property Development Group to increase the value generated through a more effective use of our land and property assets in support of the Council's key objectives and outcomes.
+This business plan is updated annually to reflect changing assumptions and direction of the Group and latest proposals are reflected within the Capital Programme and Strategy.

-In October 2020, following consideration of the business case, Cabinet approved the creation of the wholly owned company.
-The set-up of the company and implementation of the first annual business plan, following its approval by Cabinet, is now underway.
 Proposals to develop the individual sites in the business plan will go through an evaluation and assurance process by the Council, as the shareholder, that will include consideration of the affordability and prioritisation of the investment proposals relative to other elements of the Medium Term Financial Strategy and capital investment priorities.
 Only once this process takes place and the individual site development plan is approved will any loans to the company that constitute capital expenditure be made from the facility in the capital programme.
+Current estimates based on the WPDG business plan suggest £58m of lending to the company will be required over the Medium Term Financial Strategy.